 Tattoos are believed to date back to Neolithic times over 5,300 years ago where people were traditionally tattooed for healing purposes.
+Their history is almost as old as sex toys although that story of ancient craftmanship must be saved for another day.
 ‘Otzi the Ice Man’ was discovered in 1991 encased in ice and from the Neolithic period.
 He has 57 visible tattoos on his body, and is the best preserved corpse for that time period.
 All of Otzis tattoos are on afflicted areas of the body and would have been placed with herbs for healing purposes.
 The marks themselves are made from charred residue that would remain with the scar made from incisions on the skin.

 How times have changed.
-Tattoos are now one of the most popular forms of body art to be seen and people of all backgrounds and statues have them.
+Tattoos are now one of the most popular forms of body art to be seen and people of all backgrounds and statues have them, for instance, favourite tattoos for bodybuilders show that anyone and everyone enjoys tattoos in the modern day.
 They are worn by people of all ages and genders and are seen as works of art.
 They are vast becoming a form of beauty and representation, a way to express one’s self and a way to be individual.
 Although there are still issues around tattoos they have become far more acceptable than they ever have been and the future is looking bright for them.

 About Emma Clark, Author of “From Stonehenge to Today: Tattoos Through Time”:

 Emma is a keen writer who is passionate about tattoos and piercings.
 She currently writes for Barber DTS, suppliers of tattoo and piercing equipment.